 3) If luck is not on your side and for some reason you do not get to see the Northern Lights, Greenland has plenty more to offer during the winter.
 Some say that winter is actually the best time to visit, when the country’s staggering natural beauty is enhanced by the pristine snow that covers the landscape.

 Depending on where you are in the country, get the most out of your trip by filling your days with dog sledding, snowshoeing, skiing, and snowmobiling.
 Explore Guide to Greenland for the most comprehensive list of day-tour and extended package options in the country.

-It is possible to see the Northern Lights from Nanortalik in the South to Ittoqqortoormiit in the East and Ilulissat in the North.
+It is possible to see the Northern Lights from Nanortalik in the South, to Ittoqqortoormiit in the East, and Ilulissat (and even Uummannaq) in the North.
 It doesn’t really matter where you are in Greenland (except the far north, which is outside of the auroral oval), your Northern Lights experience will be exceptional.

 However, if we had to choose our Top 3 locations, they would be: